issywrigs/issywrigs/README.md

-## Hi there 👋 Welcome to my readme file!!!!
+## Hello 👋 Welcome to my readme file!!!!

--  I’m currently working on midterm revision because I want to get a good grade.
--  Hello Bogdan if you see this!
+- Please find my modelling notes on my account!

 - Fun fact: My family has 3 black labradors and I live in the Channel Islands.